Academics at Denver Christian

 - Devices for checkout: 60 Macbooks

-- All middle and high school are encouraged to BYOD (bring their own devices)
+- All middle and high school are required to BYOD

 The excellence of our school campus is only surpassed by the quality of Denver Christian’s faculty and staff.
 All Denver Christian School teachers are fully qualified to teach in their areas of expertise: a bachelor’s degree, state certification, prior education experience, and ongoing professional development are required of all our teachers.
 A teacher at Denver Christian cares for your children, prays for and with your children, and challenges every child to grow academically, socially, and spiritually into all that God desires for him or her to be.